Before you branch

 What to know before you branch

-Designers often start work assignments by documenting questions, ideas, observations, and assumptions before jumping into Sketch or Adobe XD.
+Designers often start work assignments by documenting questions, ideas, observations, and assumptions before jumping into Sketch.
 With Abstract in the mix, it’s no different: Think of branching as the time to set yourself up for success with some design thinking.
-Before you create a branch, consider four proactive questions that will make your work that much easier:
+Before you create a branch, consider four proactive questions:

 - What’s my intention with this design?